webplusmultimedia/filament-json-media/README.md

     ->minSize()
     ->maxFiles()
     ->minFiles()
-    ->replaceNameByTitle() // If you want to show title (alt customProperties) against file name ->image() // only images by default , u need to choose one (images or document) ->document() // only documents (eg: pdf, doc, xls,...)
+    ->replaceTitleByAlt() // If you want to show title (alt customProperties) against file name ->image() // only images by default , u need to choose one (images or document) ->document() // only documents (eg: pdf, doc, xls,...)
     ->downloadable()
     ->deletable()
     ->withCustomProperties(
        customPropertiesSchema: [
-            ...
+            ...some form fields here
         ],
        editCustomPropertiesOnSlideOver: true,
        editCustomPropertiesTitle: "Edit customs properties")